 Everything about this series promises a good time.
 The story is engaging, the characters delightful, and the set up of this issue suggests that we’ll see Bob facing off against problems his ‘clients’ face in a creature of the week format in addition to trying to find a way to defeat the raging Hux creature.
 (If he should revert to strictly facing the Hux in issue 1, I’ll be terribly disappointed.)
 Francisco Resendiz’s artistic style is playful, which suits the tone of the comic.
 The color palette he selected is muted, which is more appropriate for something that tows the line between horror and…well, anything else.
 The only issues I have with the comic are barely issues at all.
 Resendiz’s last name is incredibly difficult to read on both the cover and the initial credit pages because of the font selection.
 In addition, the book isn’t as frightening or scary as one might hope for when seeking out a “horror comic” specifically.

 That is to be expected.
 This book isn’t strictly horror.
 It instead flirts with the idea of being a horror comic in moments of action, while still retaining a great deal of humor.
 For that reason it earns a score of 5.5 I think the appeal expands well beyond the typical fans of the paranormal or supernatural based comics.
 I look forward to seeing more of this series!
-You can check out a small sample of the book below, and then find more or purchase this issue on the Warehouse 9 website!
+You can find out more or purchase this issue on the Warehouse 9 website!